contact-nat/restlet-sites/modules/com.restlet/tech-doc/documentation guidelines.md

 ##### Insert links with customizable parts
 Use {customizable part} rather than <customizable part> which will not display: https://apispark.restlet.com/apis/\{cell number\}/versions/\{version number\}/overview

+##### Internal links in DHC doc
+As DHC doc is also integrated into the product, we need internal links to be relative links (rather than absolute links).
+So we will not write "/technical-resources/dhc/guide/drive/search-item" but "./drive/search-item" (if in current folder)
+>**Note:**
+./ means current folder
+../ means previous folder

 ### Insert manual anchors